vpavlenko/vpavlenko/README.md

 I study the structure of music and I make it easier to digest.
 I care about the order of notes (pitches).
 Right now I don't care about rhythms or timbres.

-I have two main projects now:
+I have two main projects in my head:

 # Rawl